OPS-E2E-PPE/VBA-Docs/api/Outlook.AddressList.ID.md

 ---
-title: AddressList.ID Property (Outlook)
+title: AddressList.ID property (Outlook)
 keywords: vbaol11.chm2028
 f1_keywords:
 - vbaol11.chm2028
-ms.prod: outlook
 api_name:
 - Outlook.AddressList.ID
 ms.assetid: c0c6953f-5d99-a18a-a64f-b9446f38e774
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# AddressList.ID Property (Outlook)
+# AddressList.ID property (Outlook)

 Returns a **String** representing the unique identifier for the object.
 Read-only.

 ## Syntax

-_expression_. `ID`
+_expression_.**ID**

-_expression_ A variable that represents an [AddressList](./Outlook.AddressList.md) object.
+_expression_ A variable that represents an [AddressList](Outlook.AddressList.md) object.

 ## Remarks

 The transport provider assigns a permanent, unique string **ID** property when an individual member object is created.
-These identifiers do not change from one session to another.
+These identifiers don't change from one session to another.

 ## See also